-Your company has two locations connected to an ISP.
+In this scenario, your company has two locations connected to an ISP.
 R1 represents a customer-premise equipment (CPE) device managed by the ISP.
 R2 represents an intermediate Internet router.
 R3 connects users at the remote branch office to the ISP.
 The ASA is an edge security device that connects the internal corporate network and DMZ to the ISP while providing NAT services to inside hosts.